 \paragraph{Conditioning} To condition on the initial conditions $X(\Omega)$ and static fields, these are concatenated along the channel dimension with the input to the denoiser, increasing the dimension of the input.
 To condition on the noise level $\sigma$ and lead time $t$, we use Fourier embedding as specified in \citep{karras_elucidating_2022}.
 Fourier embedding captures periodic patterns in noise and time, enhancing the model's ability to handle complex time-series dependencies effectively.
 They work by transforming the time/noise into a vector of sine/cosine features at 32 frequencies with period 16.
 These vectors are added and then passed through two fully connected layers with {SiLU} activation to obtain a 128-dimensional encoding.

 \paragraph{Architecture} The backbone of the diffusion model is a U-Net architecture.
 Our model is based on the one used in \citep{karras_elucidating_2022}, reconfigured for our purposes with 32 filters as the base multiplier.
-It is built up by blocks configured as in fig. \ref{fig:diffusion-architecture}.
-The blocks consist of two convolutional layers and are constructed as in fig. \ref{fig:diffusion-block}.
+It is built up by blocks configured as in fig.~\ref{fig:diffusion-architecture}.
+The blocks consist of two convolutional layers and are constructed as in fig.~\ref{fig:diffusion-block}.
 If the block is a down-/up-sample or if the number of input filters is different from the number of output filters, there is an additional skip layer from the input to the output.
+The blocks at 16$\times$32 resolution additionally has attention with a single head.
 The time/noise embedding is fed directly into each block and not passed through the network.
 Unlike the network in \citet{karras_elucidating_2022}, our convolutions uses zero padding at the poles and periodic padding at the left/right edges.
 This periodic padding ensures periodicity over longitudes.
 The model has 3.5M parameters.

 \paragraph{Sampling} To generate forecasts using our diffusion model, we solve the probability flow ODE as defined in \citep{karras_elucidating_2022}